Behodler/reflax-ui/README.md

 Reflax is a yield staking dapp that simplifies earning yield from protocols like Convex, CRV, Beefy etc. Holders of Flax can optionally boost their yields.

 ## Problem being solved
-Restaking apps like Convex and Beedy cater to DeFi power users who know how to game protocols and have the patience to learn the ropes.
+Restaking apps like Convex and Beefy cater to DeFi power users who know how to game protocols and have the patience to learn the ropes.
 Instead of requiring users to engage in recursive acts of pooling and staking, Reflax does it all in one transaction.

 To illustrate the improvement, let's use an example.
 Suppose Jerome, holder of USDC, wants to stake in Convex's USDe/USDx boosted pool.
 Without Reflax, Jerome might do the following